Subdivision Directional Fields: Applications

 \paragraph{Vector field design}

-In Figure~\ref{fig:vector-field-design} we show an example of efficient vector field design.
-Vectors are constrained on a small set of faces of a coarse mesh, and interpolated to the rest of the mesh by minimizing the SEM (with level $l=3$) Hodge energy:
+In Figure~\ref{fig:vector-field-design} we show an example of coarse-to-fine vector field design.
+Vectors are constrained on a small set of faces of a coarse mesh, and interpolated to the rest of the mesh by minimizing the SHM (with level $l=3$) Hodge energy:

-of coarse field $\gamma^0$.
-This is done by solving $\mathbb{L}^3_{\Gamma}\gamma^0 = 0$ for the constrained faces.
+of a field $\gamma^0$ on the coarse mesh.
+This is done by solving $\mathbb{L}^3_{\Gamma}\gamma^0 = 0$ with fixed values for a subset of constrained faces.
 We then subdivide $\gamma^0$ to get $\gamma^3$ as our result.
-With this, we get an efficient design for fine smooth fields over the coarse control polygon.
+We get a fine smooth field efficiently designed with the coarse (restricted) degrees of freedom.